aws-samples/sample-code-for-Q-business-custom-plugins/README.md

 # Q Business Custom Plugins Monorepo

 Welcome to the Q Business Custom Plugins Monorepo!
-This repository contains a collection of examples demonstrating how to build serverless applications with Rust and AWS Lambda for integration with Q Business.
+This repository contains a collection of examples demonstrating how to build serverless applications for integration with Q Business.
 Each example showcases different aspects of developing custom plugins for Q Business, leveraging AWS services like DynamoDB, API Gateway, and Lambda.

 **Disclaimer:** Sample code, software libraries, command line tools, proofs of concept, templates, or other related technology are provided as AWS Content or Third-Party Content under the AWS Customer Agreement,